prod-feng/dd-clone-Linux-OS-toanother-hard-drive/README.md

 mount /dev/sdb1 /mnt/boot

+2. Copy the files to the new hard drive.

 #keep the ACL and Selinux context of all the files when copying

+rsync -a -A -X / --exclude=/boot --exclude=/mnt --exclude=/proc --exclude=/sys /mnt/

 rsync -a -A -X /boot/ /mnt/boot/

+3. Update the configuration of booting/mounting on the new hard drive.

 vim /boot/grub2/grub.cfg